starkfell/100DaysOfIaC/articles/day.32.build.pipes.sp.managed.sql.windows.md

 In today's article we are going to cover how to create and restrict a Service Principal to manage SQL Resources in a Build Pipeline.
 In Azure DevOps, you have several options natively available and in the Marketplace for deploying and managing SQL in Azure.
 We hope that the walkthrough below provides you with another method to add to your existing arsenal when you are determining what options are available for in a Build Pipeline.

-> **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running Ubuntu 18.04 and a separate Linux Host running Ubuntu 18.04 with Azure CLI installed.
+> **NOTE:** This article was tested and written for an Azure Build Pipeline using a Microsoft-hosted Agent running vs2017-win2016 and a separate Windows Host running Windows 10 with Azure CLI installed.

 **In this article:**